-On successful completion of the course, students, with the aid of reference material, will be able to produce a 750-word essay analyzing a literary text.
+On successful completion of the course, students, with the aid of reference material, will be able to produce a 1000-word essay analyzing the themes, forms and content of a literary text.
 This essay will demonstrate the following: correct grammar, syntax and spelling; appropriate tone and diction; and effective sentences and paragraphs.
 This essay will also demonstrate thorough revision of form and content.